 Amino acids produce brain chemicals that keep us mentally and emotionally strong and balanced.
 If we are not getting enough amino acids, then our bodies may not be making the brain chemicals we need to support our mental faculties and mood.
 As a result, we could be suffering from depression, anxiety, irritability, and even unceasing hunger.

 Lysine deficiency is a prime example of how amino acids can affect our mental well-being.
 Lysine is the limiting amino acid in wheat, which means wheat contains less lysine than any other essential amino acid.
 People who eat a lot of wheat can have a lysine deficiency.
 A 2004 study published in Proceedings of the National Academy of Science showed that when individuals on a wheat-based diet supplemented with lysine their stress and anxiety levels significantly improved.
-This observation is relevant to all plant-based diets (vegetarian), as lysine is deficient in many plant-based protein sources.
+This observation is relevant to all plant-based diets (vegetarian and vegan), as lysine is deficient in many plant food protein sources.

 Causes of Protein Deficiency